Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Pros

-• No valuation discount
+• Reduce or avoid the explicit valuation discount

 • No repayment obligation or leverage risk